codr7/cidk/README.md

 Dumps values to `stderr`, or pops value from stack if no arguments.

 #### mark
-Marks all reachable references for sweeping.
+Marks non-reachable references for sweeping.

 #### push val+
 Pushes values on stack.

 #### sweep
-Sweeps non-reachable references from previous mark op.
+Sweeps non-reachable references.

 ### License
 MIT